terales/blackbird-docs/src/content/docs/apps/Trello.mdx

 ### Cards

 - **Create card** Create card on board
+- **Copy card** Creates a new card based on another one.
+Choose Board, Card to copy and List where to place the new card, and, optionally, which items to copy into the new card (attachments, checklists, stickers, etc.)
 - **Delete card** Delete specific card
 - **Get card** Get specific card details
 - **List assigned cards** List all cards assigned to the user